 ACTION Target Completion Current Progress Install 21 acres of Closure Turf, an impermeable synthetic liner overlain by artificial turf August 31, 2017 Deadline Met : 21 acres of Closure Turf was installed by the target completion date.
-Apply 37 acres of a thick, flexible spray-on cover that serves as a temporary cover in new waste fill areas August 31, 2017 Deadline Met : 38.5 acres of Posi-Shell was applied by the target completion date.
-Establish vegetative cover over 57 acres to prevent erosion and soil thinning and to act as a natural biofilter December 31, 2017 Deadline Met : 58 acres of vegetative cover was installed to establish vegetation.
+Apply 37 acres of a thick, flexible spray-on cover that serves as a temporary cover in new waste fill areas August 31, 2017 Deadline Met: 38.5 acres of Posi-Shell was applied by the target completion date.
+Establish vegetative cover over 57 acres to prevent erosion and soil thinning and to act as a natural bio- filter December 31, 2017 Deadline Met : 58 acres of vegetative cover was installed to establish vegetation.

-Condition 10: Requires expanding the application of the intermediate cover upgrades to additional surface emission monitoring grids if data or other performance metrics demonstrate cover performance improvements.

-Status: The status of each of the recommended enhancements to intermediate cover areas is presented above.
-No expansion of the application of the intermediate cover upgrades to additional surface emission monitoring grids has been proposed or required as of the date of this report.

-Condition 11: Requires dewatering of wells impacted by liquids, submittal of monthly reports, submittal of a methodology and monitoring procedure to determine the level of dewatering within each impacted well.

-Status: Dewatering of gas wells impacted by liquids has been on-going and monthly reports have been submitted to SCAQMD since January 2017.
+- Condition 10: Requires expanding the application of the intermediate cover upgrades to additional surface emission monitoring grids if data or other performance metrics demonstrate cover performance improvements. - Status: The status of each of the recommended enhancements to intermediate cover areas is presented above.
+Based on aesthetics and GCCS performance metrics, SCL expanded the Closure Turf cover enhancement by 5.2 acres in 2018.
+No other expansion of the application of the intermediate cover upgrades to additional surface emission monitoring grids has been proposed or required as of the date of this report. - Condition 11: Requires dewatering of wells impacted by liquids, submittal of monthly reports, submittal of a methodology and monitoring procedure to determine the level of dewatering within each impacted well. - Status: Dewatering of gas wells impacted by liquids has been on-going and monthly reports have been submitted to SCAQMD since January 2017.
 The methodology and monitoring procedure to determine the level of dewatering within each impacted well has been submitted to SCAQMD.

-Condition 12: Requires camera integrity testing of all vertical gas wells to evaluate the performance of each gas well.

-Status: Integrity testing of all vertical gas wells using a downhole camera began in early December 2016 and was completed in early March 2017.
+- Condition 12: Requires camera integrity testing of all vertical gas wells to evaluate the performance of each gas well. - Status: Integrity testing of all vertical gas wells using a downhole camera began in early December 2016 and was completed in early March 2017.
 Based on the results of this testing, a program to install new and replacement gas wells was implemented and 153 new and/or replacement gas wells have been installed.